json-hc/json-hc-specification/gameserver-json-example.md

 The response has a 204 NO CONTENT status code.

-Afterwards retrieve a fresh new copy of server with GET for the `http://json-hc.org/rels/self` link.
+Afterwards retrieve a fresh new copy of server with GET for the `self` link.
 That's it!